• Skip to primary navigation

 • Hardboiled Eggs

-STEP 1: Start by cooking up some farro according to the package directions (and if you can’t find farro, barley or brown rice will work just fine!).
+STEP 1: Start by cooking up some farro with a pinch of salt according to the package directions (and if you can’t find farro, barley or brown rice will work just fine!).

 STEP 2: Now cook up some baby potatoes and green beans until they are tender, and cut the potatoes up into halves or quarters.
-We are going for bite-sized!
+We are going for bite-sized vegetables!

 STEP 5: Last but not least, divide the tuna mixture among plates, top with some jarred tuna and a hardboiled egg quarter, scatter some capers on top, drizzle with a little more dressing and serve it up!